Monitor Sandbox Activity and Debug Issues

 For a remote sandbox, SSH to the instance and run `openshell term` there.

-The TUI shows the following information:
+The TUI shows these signals.

 * Active network connections from the sandbox.